torvalds/linux/Documentation/scsi/st.rst

 for the same set of parameters.

 Many Unices contain internal tables that associate different modes to supported devices.
-The Linux SCSI tape driver does not contain such tables (and will not do that in future).
+The GNU/Linux SCSI tape driver does not contain such tables (and will not do that in future).
 Instead of that, a utility program can be made that fetches the inquiry data sent by the device, scans its database, and sets up the modes using the ioctls.
 Another